This screen allows you to configure whether ZAP checks to see if you are running the latest version when it starts, and if so what it does.

 These are a subset of the full set of add-ons installed.

-If selected then ZAP will inform you if and when any add-ons are promoted to ‘release’ quality.
+If selected then ZAP will inform you if and when any add-ons are promoted to ‘release’ status.

-These add-ons will have been thoroughly tested and reviewed, and you can be sure they are of the highest quality.
+These add-ons will have been thoroughly tested and reviewed, and you can be sure they are of the highest status.

-If selected then ZAP will inform you if and when any add-ons are promoted to ‘beta’ quality.
+If selected then ZAP will inform you if and when any add-ons are promoted to ‘beta’ status.

-These add-ons will have been tested and reviewed, and are considered to be of a reasonable quality and mostly fit for purpose.
+These add-ons will have been tested and reviewed, and are considered to be of a reasonable status and mostly fit for purpose.